 The Federal Government gives us support and there are dedicated networks for educational associations.
 Soziale Bildung doesn’t just work in Rostock but it is present in the entire region, Mecklenburg-Vorpommern, and it has many different financial supports and access a variety of funds to support its activities.
 They have more possibility of collaboration and connection.

 We try to create a weekly program for kids that also allows us to connect with their parents and we have a street work project where contemporary problems (including integration, migration) addresses more directly.
 We have limited resources, so I wish the associated people realise what is missing and that they can try to develop ideas further.

-Can you imagine the city level channelling resources that would make your project go beyond volunteer nature?
+Can you imagine city level channelling resources that would make your project go beyond its volunteer nature?

 Now there is an innovation fund for new initiatives and maybe we could access it but nobody in our group has the capacity to do something beyond what they are already doing, and this is why we don’t even dare developing new ideas.
 I also don’t think our house needs to be the centre all of the reading and writing-related activities.

 We still have to define next years with our group members.
 At the moment, Peter Weiss Haus has 15 members, four external people working with us as facility managers and in administration.